google-marketing-solutions/argon/README.md

   - Set `ignore` to a list of Report File IDs, to skip wrongly generated or unnecessary report files.

+  - Set `replace` to true, to replace the BigQuery table on running, instead of appending to it.

   - Set `email` to a Service Account email address, to impersonate it for local development or testing purposes.